TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ### Queries

-Queries (or topics in TREC lingo) are sourced from the MS-TOT dataset.
-Participating groups will be given a JSONL file consisting of a random sample of 150 MS-TOT queries each for training, two development sets, and the test set.
+Participating groups will be given a JSONL file consisting of a random sample of queries (or topics in TREC lingo) each for training, two development sets, and the test set.
 There are two development sets, dev1 (the previous year’s dev set) and dev2 (previous year’s test set).
 The query format for this year is different from last year's format, with two fields: **query_id** and **query**.
 An example query is described below.

 ```json
 {